 Skunks tend to be fairly solitary.
 However, as you can imagine, they tend to group together when it comes to mating seasons.
 The average skunk litter could bear up to seven young at a time.
 However, it’s not unheard of for there to only be one skunk born at a time.

-Skunk odours, while non-fatal, will linger for days.
+Skunk odors, while non-fatal, will linger for days.
 And no, it’s not a misnomer or myth that they stink – they really, really smell very foul indeed.

-Do you have any interesting facts about skunks you’d like to share?
-Add them here by writing in the comments section below!
+Do you know any fun facts about skunks?
+Share them in the comments below!